Bro-Xun/Bro-Xun/README.md

 I had decided to be a IT developer or biologist.
 But now it just seems to be **impossible**[^1].

-As you may know, I'd like to be a trans:rainbow_flag::transgender_symbol:.
+As you may know, I'm a trans:rainbow_flag::transgender_symbol:.
 But they are treated badly by most citizens in PRC, I'm afraid of killed because of that[^2].
 But I am really eager to be a normal little girl[^3].
 That may be seriously danger in PRC.

 ### My hobbies
 - Coding:desktop_computer: